Many have said,

 Or Google “gray hair women” and see the many fantastic Pinterest collections, like this one.

 The minute I or anyone else writes something about the Seasons, it becomes a pigeonhole that gets propagated all over the place.
-If you find your whole person as you know her, or as anyone else knows her, inside a book, you’re among the rare.
+If you find your entire person inside a single system, you’re among the rare, unless that system allows and educates for the flexibility (as our colour analysts do).

 The drama with True Winter is a typecast.
-I have never seen one where it’s absent, but it’s not obvious.
-Some are fiercely loyal, will take the car to drive their friend to Emerg if her brother takes sick, stay up all night with the family, and create lots of conflict when you suggest that someone needed that car to get to work.
-They live in a body like Pink’s and wear off-the-shoulder sweaters and leggings and carry gym bags instead of purses, though they have a penchant for chandelier earrings.
+I have never seen one where it’s absent, but it’s not obvious in body type.
+Some are fiercely loyal, jump in the car and stay up all night with the family in crisis, and create lots of conflict when someone suggests that the car was needed to get to work.
+They live in a body like Pink’s, wear off-the-shoulder sweaters and leggings, and carry gym bags instead of purses, though they have a penchant for chandelier earrings.

 Some are intensely dedicated promoters, requesting that you mail them boxes of your business cards because they’re giving them out like candy.
 They’re 65 and not interested in theater of any sort, prefer practical clothes and a little gloss and blush only, but they know what they like and don’t mind saying what a person might not want to hear.
-Winter is very brave.
-This one has the body of TV Mom.
-The face looks casual and kind, though the eyes look at things with intensity.
+She has the body of TV Mom and a face that looks casual and kind, though the eyes observe with intensity.
 She wears pearls and traditional femininity; nice classic suits for the office, small dangle earrings.
 Black, white, and red together are too bold for her taste.

 Some can be very harsh except about their own needs, extreme, and a little revenge oriented.
 They will do a Beyonce lemon juice fast for a week and eat a whole ice cream cake on Saturday.
 Their drama is to exaggerate their social behaviour with friends as much as the intensity of their alone time, feeling pulled apart without both.
 Outward drama is expressed as No Limit eyeliner one day, and no makeup the next.
 Not interested in jewelry, it’s confining and fussy.
 Tall, lean, not a single cuddly element, they’re in running shorts or skintight jeans and muscle tanks with a black leather jacket.
 Wouldn’t wear pink of any sort, might consider purple (which is a type of drama in itself).

 Until we have some grasp of body line distinct from body colour, it is very easy to flow them into one another.
-A Natural True Winter and a Romantic True Winter will both feel uncomfortable with the cold, dramatic stereotype of their Season.
-Once they understand their best shapes in clothing and accessories quite independently of the colours, they easily accept the colours.
+Once we understand their best shapes in clothing and accessories independent of colour, the colours become easy to accept.

 This is where the crossover into Autumn happens, especially in the old days.
 Dark eyes and hair, and you were a Winter.
 In both, words like strong, bold, practical, and determined, could apply, so personality quizzes got mixed up.
 Both can be passive-aggressive.
 Autumn usually has more compassion and less intensity, but not always.
 Too much history goes into shaping personality to figure out Season by character.

 There is no Soft True Winter in the colour system that I practice.
 That just basically means True Summer.
 However, True Winter is not fully saturated.
-Next to Bright Winter, it looks quite soft, like True Summer in many colours.
+Next to Bright Winter, it is softer.
 What this skin cares about more than saturation is coolness.

-With silver hair, I would think of wearing more grays than black.
-Aim for a lighter overall effect.
-Wear sheer cosmetics and the bold colours away from your face as purses and nail polish.
-Feel free to drop the saturation a bit but don’t wear pastels, whatever you do.
+Feel free to drop the saturation a bit but don’t wear pastels.
 Note that for many women, they wear black as well with silver hair, if not better than when the hair had colour.
 Iron gray looks gorgeous with black attire.

 Keep distance between colours.
 Lights next to darks.
-Avoid too matchy (black shoes with berry dress feels better than all berry).
+Avoid too matchy (black shoes with purple dress feels better than all purple).

 A Gentle Dark Autumn